metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

     ...
 };
 ```
-Under the hood, you the Token Metadata's `PROGRAM_ID` is set as the master edition account `PublicKey`.
-This will inform the program that the master edition account was not set and still maintain the relative position of the remaining accounts.
-Token Metadata includes a rust crate wand an NPM package with instruction builders that support positional optional accounts – you only need to set the "required" accounts using these builders.
+Under the hood, you set the Token Metadata's `PROGRAM_ID` is set as the master edition account `PublicKey`.
+This will inform the program that the `masterEdition` account was not set and still maintain the relative position of the remaining accounts.
+Token Metadata includes a Rust crate and an NPM package with instruction builders that support positional optional accounts – you only need to set the "required" accounts using these builders.

 > **Note**
 > This is a similar approach used by Anchor v0.26 to support positional optional accounts